spapas/spapas.github.io/content/react-redux-tutorial.rst

 This component is used to render a jquery-ui datepicker.
 Similarly to the other input components it receives a redux-form ``field`` and a ``label``.
-However, this is a class based component because it needs to have state for attaching the ``datepicker`` to an input.
+However, this is a class based component because it needs to have ``this`` for attaching the ``datepicker`` to an input.
 Beyond the normal rendering, we can see that we have added a ``ref='date'`` to the ``input`` to allow us to refer to it later.
 This ref is used by ``componentDidMount`` and ``handleChange``:

 .. code::

     class DatePicker extends React.Component {
         render() {